-The Hood College Student Activities Office (SAO)—together with our student, faculty and staff colleagues—provides programs and services to support students and enrich their experience at Hood.
+The Hood College Student Life Suite (SLS)—together with our student, faculty and staff colleagues—provides programs and services to support students and enrich their experience at Hood.
 The office celebrates the unique talents and interests of all students,and strives to create a dynamic campus community where students have access to a vibrant landscape of social, cultural and intellectual opportunities—opportunities that reflect the diversity of the student body.

 Getting involved has a long list of perks: you can exercise, try new activities, perform, discover hidden talents, explore career options, publish, learn how to lead others and, of course, have fun!
 Plus, along the way, you’ll develop friendships with students—some exactly like you and some totally different.
 With a jam-packed campus events calendar, an array of intramural sports, and more than 60 clubs and organizations encompassing every interest, your biggest challenge will be finding time to check out everything that appeals to you.